lammps/lammps/doc/src/fix_poems.rst

 Restrictions
 """"""""""""

-This fix is part of the POEMS package.
+This fix is part of the :ref:`POEMS <PKG-POEMS>` package.
 It is only enabled if LAMMPS was built with that package, which also requires the POEMS library be built and linked with LAMMPS.
 See the :doc:`Build package <Build_package>` doc page for more info.